General Argyres-Douglas Theory: AD points from 6d theory

 \subsubsection{Type I SCFT: $(A_2, A_{N-1})$ theory}

-Let's compactly six dimensional $A_2$ theory on on Riemann sphere with first type of irregular singularity, we conjecture that the four dimensional IR limit is a AD theory.
+Let's compactify six dimensional $A_2$ theory on on Riemann sphere with first type of irregular singularity, and we will get a four dimensional AD theory in the IR.
 The Seiberg-Witten curve can be easily found from the spectral curve using the form of Higgs field on the puncture.
 In practice, it is actually much easier to read it directly from the Newton polygon of the corresponding irregular singularity.
 The lattice points bounded by the newton polygon represent the allowed monomials appearing in the Seiberg-Witten curve.
 We use the scale invariance to set the coefficient of the $z^N$ term to be 1 and use the translation invariance to eliminate the $z^{N-1}$ term.
 The points on $x=2$ line are not used because the trace of the Higgs field is zero.

-The AD point for $(A_2, A_{N-1})$ theory is described by the Seiberg-Witten curve $x^3+z^{N}=0$, and the scaling dimension for the coordinates are determined by requiring the Seiberg-Witten differential $\lambda=xdz$ to have dimension one:
+The $(A_2, A_{N-1})$ theory is described by the Seiberg-Witten curve $x^3+z^{N}=0$, and the scaling dimension for the coordinates are determined by requiring the Seiberg-Witten differential $\lambda=xdz$ to have dimension one:

 The SW curve under general deformations are found by using the bounded lattice points of the Newton polygon.
 Let's take $N=3n-1$ for an detailed example, other cases are similar.
 The Seiberg-Witten curve is